 - Don’t add more than 2 cups of additional veggies or other ingredients.
 It won't have enough batter to hold it all together.

 - Make sure you cook it enough.
 If the chickpea flour is not cooked all the way it will taste terrible!
-It should be like a firm and slightly golden brown and starting to form cracks when it's done.
-(Oven temperatures vary, and it will need to cook longer at high altitude).
+It should be firm and slightly golden brown and starting to form cracks when it’s done.
+(Oven temperatures vary, and it will need to cook longer at high altitudes).

 🥡 Storage